Father of the Bride Speech Tips: How to Write, Deliver and Stay Composed

 The 3:1 Rule and Distance

-Another crucial tip is to keep the microphone level with your chin.
+Hold the microphone two to four inches from your mouth.
+Imagine you are holding an ice cream cone and about to take a bite.
+Keep the microphone level with your chin.
 If you turn your head to look at the couple, turn the mic with you.
-Otherwise, the room hears your voice fade in and out.
 This ensures consistent sound quality throughout your speech.

 Sound Check & Handling